'Seventeen days of hell': Police piece together past 3 weeks after missing Marokopa family returns home - NZ Herald

 Police were speaking with Phillips and the family to establish all the facts about what has occurred.

-But it is too soon to know how Phillips and the three children survived so long in the bush.
+But it was too soon to know how Phillips and the three children survived so long in the bush, he said.

 "They were using a tent.
 They were in dense bush area."